 Though a restomod project won’t have the same monetary value as a restored antique car, the increased performance may compensate for the value gap, at least for certain people.
 Restomod vehicles have the same appearance as classic cars, but with all of the modern amenities that modern technology has to offer.

 It ultimately boils down to two considerations: your goal and your budget.

-A restoration, on the other hand, may be the way to go if you have a significant budget and want a showpiece automobile that will only be used on exceptional occasions.
+On the other hand, a restoration may be the way to go if you have a significant budget and want a showpiece automobile that will only be used on exceptional occasions.
 Both projects are worthwhile.
 It all boils down to personal preference.

 A closer examination of the debate between traditionalists and modernists

 The discussion continues.
 There are purists and traditionalists who believe that upgrading a classic car is a sacrilegious act.
 Restoration is the sole correct activity for the traditionalist/purist.